-Citizen science Project Monitoring Wild Flower Abundance on Roadside Verges.
+Citizen Science: Monitoring Wild Flower Abundance on Roadside Verges.

 Urban road verges are often overlooked when discussing greenspaces.
 Road verges can contain significant biodiversity, contribute to connectivity between other greenspaces, and improve habitats for native flora and fauna.
 Also, due to their proximity to road traffic are well placed to reduce carbon footprint and improve air quality.
 Reduced mowing frequency and alterations can enhance biodiversity, aesthetics and pollination services.